Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Neurological

-In healthy subjects, DHA increases the activation of the prefrontal cortex during sustained attention.
-In animals, DHA injection shortly after a spinal cord injury, followed by the addition of DHA in the diet, provides neuroprotective effects, notably increasing the survival of glial cells responsible for protecting neural tissue.
-In vitro research suggests that neuroprotectin D1 - a DHA-derived mediator - enhances inflammatory signaling and neuronal dysfunctions linked to beta-amyloid peptides (a small protein detrimental to the central nervous system under certain circumstances like in Alzheimer's disease).
-Laboratory and animal research also suggests that DHA levels in the brain regulate glucose uptake by acting on glucose transporters.
+In healthy subjects, DHA increases activation of the prefrontal cortex during sustained attention.
+In animals, injection of DHA shortly after a spinal cord injury, followed by adding DHA to the diet, provides neuroprotective effects, notably an increase in the survival of glial cells responsible for protecting nervous tissue.
+In vitro research suggests that neuroprotectin D1 — a mediator derived from DHA — improves inflammatory signaling and neuronal dysfunctions related to beta-amyloid peptides (a small protein harmful to the central nervous system in certain circumstances, such as in Alzheimer’s disease).
+Laboratory and animal studies also suggest that DHA levels in the brain regulate glucose uptake in the brain by acting on glucose transporters.

 Usages associés